 - Baked French fries.
 I’ve tried a bunch of baked French fries over the years.
 They are okay but never quite hit my fry craving spot.
 These fries are the best recipe I’ve found, delicious, crunchy, and oil free.

 - Sweet potatoes and yams.
 Sweet potatoes are so tasty and I never seem to get tired of them.
 I eat them plain with meals many days each week and will even grab a piece of one as a quick snack.

 - Japanese sweet potatoes.
 I had heard people raving about Japanese sweet potatoes but wasn’t sure what the drama was all about.
 That was until I tried one.
+Click here to read my complete guide to Japanese Sweet Potatoes and top recipes for them.
 They are much sweeter than a regular sweet potato for the same amount of calories.
 Now I can’t get enough of them.
 I found them at my local Trader Joe’s and Whole Foods, and they are also available on Amazon.

 - Hannah sweet potatoes.
 Hannah sweet potatoes are similar to Japanese in flavor but the skin is brown instead of purple.
 They are absolutely delicious and very sweet.